-Have a drink at Scheuermann Vineyard and Winery
+Scheuermann Vineyard and Winery

 Scheuermann vineyard is the perfect place to end the day.
 Enjoy a glass of wine that was made right there oh the property.
-There is also oven baked pizza available if you’re still hungry!
-Scheuermann vineyard is another example of a family owned and operated business, and the wine is incredible.
+There is also oven-baked pizza available if you’re still hungry!
+Scheuermann vineyard is another example of a family-owned and operated business, and the wine is incredible.
 The property is beautiful and the family that runs the vineyard set up tents, tables, and chairs for you to sit and relax with your glass of wine.
 You can also buy a bottle (or two) to take home with you!

 Enjoy breakfast, lunch, or dinner at the Tangled Garden Café.
 They serve a wide variety of favourites including sandwiches, burgers, and custom Westport pizzas.
 Pick your size and customize your toppings, or opt for a fun specialty pizza.

 Cove Country Inn